furter/hybrid-catalogues-samples/transpect_users_manual.md

 ####Style mapping

 Re-styling the old InDesign document would take ages and isn’t the point here.
 What we want to do is give enough information to the converter so that it can save as much information as possible.
+The styles can then be mapped in an html table in order to improve the translation into html structure and css styling.

 ####Page anchoring script